 H-4 dependents generally cannot be employed.
-Exceptions to this rule can be found here.
+There are exceptions to this rule.

 Since only those who are legally allowed to work in the United States are eligible for Social Security benefits, an H-4 dependent may not be able to apply for a Social Security number.